Holographic entanglement renormalisation for fermionic quantum matter: Introduction

-While there is no geometry-independent subdominant term in the entanglement entropy of free fermionic systems~\cite{Chen_2017,bueno_2017}, it {\it is} possible to generate such a term by placing the system on a multiply connected manifold such as a cylinder, and inserting a magnetic flux through the cylinder~\cite{Metlitski_2009,Arias_2015,Whitsitt_2017,Chen_2017,zhu_kagome_2018}.
+Unlike topologically ordered phases, there is no geometry-independent topological term in the entanglement entropy of free fermionic systems~\cite{Chen_2017,bueno_2017}.
+It is, however, possible to generate such a term even here by placing the system on a multiply connected manifold such as a cylinder, and inserting a magnetic flux through the cylinder~\cite{Metlitski_2009,Arias_2015,Whitsitt_2017,Chen_2017,zhu_kagome_2018}.
 It has been shown that if there are \(\phi\) number of electronic flux quanta piercing the system, an additional term is generated in the entanglement entropy of a subsystem of massless Dirac fermions of sufficiently large length (as defined in Ref.~\cite{Chen_2017}) with the form $\frac{1}{6}\ln \big|2\sin \frac{\phi}{2}\big|$~\cite{Chen_2017,Arias_2015}.
-Further, there is evidence from numerical computations on discrete models that such a term is a signature of the specific field theory and encodes universality~\cite{zhu_kagome_2018,Hu_triangular_2019,crepel_2021}.
-In this work, we put this idea on a stronger analytical footing by relating the flux-dependent term to a topological invariant of the system of free fermions: the Luttinger volume~\cite{luttinger1960fermi,luttinger1960ground,oshikawa2000topological,seki2017topological, Heath_2020,anirbanurg1,anirbanurg2}.
+Further, there is evidence from numerical computations on lattice models of interacting electrons that such a term is a signature of universality~\cite{zhu_kagome_2018,Hu_triangular_2019,crepel_2021}.